incremental-design/app-stencils/CONTRIBUTE.md

 | Run the source code in a [Development Server](https://cli.vuejs.org/guide/cli-service.html#vue-cli-service-serve)    | `lerna run serve`           | `npm run serve`                    | `yarn serve`               |
 | Run unit tests                                                                                                       | `lerna run test:unit`       | `npm run test:unit`                | `yarn test:unit`           |

-The reason that Lerna provides its own commands is because it actually runs the corresponding yarn or NPM command in _every_ package in the repository.
-Without Lerna, you would have to go to each directory and manually run said command.
-In a monorepo with dozens of packages, this saves a lot of time!
 #### Break commits into small pieces:

 Keep your commits small.
 A commit is the smallest set of changes needed to: